programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 # Introduction
-This is an article about the benefits of integrating digital techniques into humanities research.
+This is an article about the benefits and challenges of integrating digital techniques into humanities research.
 Many of my fellow historians are sceptical of investing time into learning digital techniques because they do not see the benefit to their research.
 But we all live in a world where our digital reach often exceeds our grasp.
 Researchers can access thousands of pages from online digital collections or use their cellphones to capture thousands of pages of archival documents in a single day.
 But access to this volume and variety of documents also presents problems.
 Managing and organizing thousands of image files is difficult to do using a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface).
 Further, while access to documents relies less on geographic proximity, the language a text is written in restores borders.
 Access to documents does not equal understanding.
 Command line tools, like simple Bash scripts, offer us solutions to these common problems.
 Simple [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts can make organizing and editing image files much easier.
 Combining [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) and [machine translation](https://en.wikipedia.org/wiki/Machine_translation) (APIs), like Google Translate and Bing, promises a world where all text is keyword searchable and translated.
 Even if the particular programs demonstrated in this lesson are not of interest to you, the power of [scripting](https://en.wikipedia.org/wiki/Scripting_language) will be apparent.
 Combining multiple command line tools, and designing projects with them in mind, is essential to making digital tools work for you.

 Lesson Goals
 --------------